Kenai Fjords Glacier Lodge

-The new wilderness eco-lodge, Kenai Fjords Glacier Lodge, is completely surrounded by Kenai Fjords National Park.
-It is the only lodge located within the 700,000-acre park.
+The Kenai Fjords Glacier Lodge, a wilderness eco lodge, offers 16 comfortable log cabins.
+This sustainably-minded lodge is located about 2.5 hours south of Anchorage and a four to five-hour scenic boat tour from Seward.
+This is the only lodge located within the 700,000-acre Kenai Fjords National Park.
 From this spectacular setting on the shore of a protected lagoon in full view of Pedersen Glacier, wildlife viewing opportunities abound, as do activity choices.

 AdventureSmith Explorations’ Kenai Fjords Glacier Lodge review includes a detailed description and photo gallery.
 Our adventure travel experts can help compare the Kenai Fjords Glacier Lodge with other Alaska land adventure lodges.
 Choose the Kenai Fjords Glacier Lodge for a sustainable, active, wildlife- filled Alaska experience.

 The Kenai Fjords Glacier Lodge is a quintessential eco lodge with an astounding location deep in the heart of Kenai Fjords National Park.
 Intentionally built to blend into the surroundings when viewing from Ailik Bay; there is no dock or infrastructure, instead a landing craft style boat drops guests right on the beach and requires a 15-minute walk to the lodge while lodge staff transfers luggage from the boat to the cabins.
 With harmonious coexisting in mind, upon arrival, travelers are educated on proper behavior in bear country as bears are frequently seen in the region.
 Blending harmonious wildlife practices, sustainability and comfort, this is among the finest eco lodges in the world.